+Semester V Но urs/Week: 3

+Elective Course (Credits: 2

-Semester V Hou ırs/Week: 3 Elective Course DSEC - 2 Practical I GENERAL PHYSICS PRACTICAL - II Credits: 2 Course Code 23UPHE53P Internal 40 External 60
+DSEC - 2 GENERAL PHYSICS

+Practical I PRACTICAL - II

+Course Code Internal External

+24UPHE53P 40 60

-- CO1: understand the theoretical concepts in Electricity, Electromagnetism and Optics, and formulate the experimental procedure.
+- CO1: understand the theoretical concepts in Electric, Electromagnetism and Optics, and formulate the experimental procedure.
 [K2] - CO2: draw the circuit diagram / experimental set up with tabular column and write the formula to calculate the required parameters.
 [K2] - CO3: execute the technical skills in handling the equipment and observe the required measurements related to the experiment.
 [K3] - CO4: calculate the necessary parameters using the formula and complete the record work.

 [K3]